permaweb/ao/man-pages/README.md

 # Manpages

 The `man-pages` directory holds several small manuals related to `ao` and `aos`.
 These `manpages` can be easily installed on your own AOS instance!
+Each of these `manpages` assumes you have `nodejs` installed.
+The newer the version, the better.

 Manpages will follow the following spec.